GOP Leaders Mull Giving Up on Obamacare Repeal, Getting Much Else Done in 2018

 Even harder: making Mitch McConnell embark on another embarrassing Obamacare repeal push … or any other mortifying legislative crusade.

-While there are some conservative groups and Republican senators still clamoring for repeal, the Senate majority leader suggested last month that it wouldn’t be happening, saying “we’ll probably move on to other issues.”
+While there are some conservative groups and Republican senators still clamoring for repeal, the Senate majority leader suggested last month that it wouldn’t be happening, saying, “We’ll probably move on to other issues.”

 Now McConnell might be abandoning the maneuver that would allow him to repeal Obamacare, or pursue any other major legislation ahead of the midterms.
 Politico reports that GOP leaders are considering skipping passage of a budget in 2018.
 Aside from the embarrassment of failing to pass a budget after years of hounding Senate Democrats for the same thing, that means Republicans would not be able to use reconciliation procedures to pass controversial legislation with just a simple majority.